aisingapore/sealion/README.md

 - Khmer
 - Lao

-The dataset is available here [SEA-LION-PILE](https://huggingface.co/aisingapore/sea-lion-pile)
+The dataset is available here [SEA-LION-PILE](https://huggingface.co/aisingapore/sea-lion-pile).

 The models use a vocabulary of 256,000 tokens and a context length of 2048 tokens.
 For tokenization, the model employs a custom SEA byte-pair encoding (BPE) tokenizer which is specially tailored for SEA languages, ensuring optimal model performance.

 ## Benchmark

-We use a holistic holistic approach to evaluation, including not just traditional Natural Language Processing (NLP) benchmarking tasks (such as sentiment analysis and question answering), but also linguistic and cultural diagnostic tests which are meticulously handcrafted.
+We use a holistic approach to evaluation, including not just traditional Natural Language Processing (NLP) benchmarking tasks (such as sentiment analysis and question answering), but also linguistic and cultural diagnostic tests which are meticulously handcrafted.
 These are tailored to Southeast Asia.

 The benchmark was introduced here [BHASA: A Holistic Southeast Asian Linguistic and Cultural Evaluation Suite for Large Language Models](https://arxiv.org/abs/2309.06085v2) and [GitHub](https://github.com/aisingapore/bhasa)).